sroccaserra/object-lua/Readme.md

 A class-oriented OOP module for Lua

 This is an implementation of a class-oriented Lua module, coded entirely in Lua.
-The object model allows you to override 'new()' (see tests), so you can write classes that behave the way you want.
+The object model allows you to override `new()` (see tests), so you can write classes that behave the way you want.
 While still in design stage, the interface is getting quite stable and I will add a multiple inheritance mechanism if a user asks me to, or if I need it miself.

 This is a beta release, please report bugs & feature requests to the project's [UserVoice Page][uv].